mobu-of-the-world/emobu/CONTRIBUTING.md

 Open [http://localhost:5173/](http://localhost:5173/) to view it in your browser.

 The page will reload when you make changes.<br />
-You may also see any lint errors in the console.

 NOTE: This project is developped by elm, however this hot reloading uses vite for now.

-### `npm test`
+### `npm run check`

-Launches the test runner.\
+Run linters, formatters, and tests.
+You can dig further detail in [task scripts](package.json).
-See the section about [elm-test](https://package.elm-lang.org/packages/elm-explorations/test/latest) for more information.
+Especially recommend to visit the section about [elm-test](https://package.elm-lang.org/packages/elm-explorations/test/latest) for the test runner.

 ### `npm run build`